-- Have created at least one blog post with media (a podcast episode) in either mp3, m4a, mp4, m4v, pdf, or epub format.
+- Have created at least one blog post with media (a podcast episode) in either mp3, m4a, mp4, m4v, mov, pdf, or epub format.

 If you have completed the above steps, you are now ready to submit your podcast to Apple Podcasts and other podcast directories.

 Submit your podcast to the Apple Podcasts directory

 - Sign in to iTunes Podcasts Connect

-- Click the at the top left of the iTunes Connect dashboard.
+- Click the at the top left of the Apple Podcasts Connect dashboard.